Common Real Estate Terms in Alberta

 Alberta Real Estate Association - An association of real estate industry members who belong to real estate boards in Alberta.

-Appraisal — An estimate of a property’s value performed by a professional Appraiser; used by lenders in determining the amount of the mortgage.
+Appraisal / Appraisal Value - An estimate of a property's market value by a professional Appraiser; used by lenders in determining the amount of the mortgage.

 Asking or List Price - The price placed on the property for sale by the seller.

 Assessed Value - The value of a property, set and used by each municipality for the purposes of calculating property tax.

 Associate/Agent - A real estate professional registered in Alberta to facilitate the sale, lease or exchange of a property.